apify/actor-whitepaper/README.md

 The actor can perform anything from a simple action such as filling out a web form or sending an email, to complex operations such as crawling an entire website or removing duplicates from a large dataset.

+Basically, actors are Docker containers with a documentation in README.md, input and output schema. nice user interface.

-Note that Actors are only loosely related to [Actor model](https://en.wikipedia.org/wiki/Actor_model) from computer science.
+Note that actors are only loosely related to the [Actor model](https://en.wikipedia.org/wiki/Actor_model) from computer science.
 There are many differences.

 ## Philosophy